gisel-uninorte/SimpleDistributionPowerFlow.jl/examples/ieee-13/readme.md

   </tr>
 </table>

+In this example bus 60 was added to connect the regulator between bus 650 and the line connecting to bus 632.

-In this example there is a bus_coords.csv file for this reason the relative location of the buses in the graph are maintained.
+There is a bus_coords.csv file in input directory for this reason the relative location of the buses in topology graphs are maintained.

 For working topology a bus was added automatically to model the distributed load between buses 632 and 671.
 This auxiliar bus will be deleted automatically after powerflow execution and before the results were printed.